 Info / Book / Sound Art / Installation

-The photography I employed in this book consists of photos taken of a diorama that I carefully constructed as well as photos from inside a large camera obscura where I manipulated light.
-Additionally, I used site specific photographs in relation to the exact locations where the pilot began to lose control of his aircraft and where he ultimately lost his life.
+The photography I employed in this book consists of photos of a diorama that I carefully constructed and pictures from inside a large camera obscura where I manipulated light.
+Additionally, I used site-specific photographs in relation to the exact locations where the pilot began to lose control of his aircraft and where he ultimately lost his life.